ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Background-in-database-theory.md

 ## Dysfunctional dependencies/Wiggly arrows

-There's a hangover in our personnel database: although `FamilyName+GivenName+DoB` no longer uniquely determines `Mobile`, it does severely limit how many `Mobile`s belong to a person.
+There's a hangover in our personnel database: although `FamilyName+GivenName+DoB` no longer uniquely determines `Mobile`, knowing those fields does severely limit how many `Mobile`s are related.
 A non-unique dependency.

 Does database theory have something to offer for this case?
 Yes you've already seen it:
 * FunDep `mobile -> familyName givenName doB` on the `MobileFor` class; plus